stjudeDNBBinfCore/sc-rna-seq-snap/.github/ISSUE_TEMPLATE/propose-an-analysis-template.md

 ## What input data are required for this analysis?

+## Is this a multi-step analysis?

-### How long do you expect is needed to complete the analysis?
-Will it be a multi-step analysis?
+## How long do you expect is needed to complete the analysis?

-### Who will complete the analysis (please add a GitHub handle here if relevant)?
+## Who will complete the analysis (please add a GitHub handle here if relevant)?